rgomezr/portfolio_blowfish/content/career/resume.md

 Previously I’ve lived in Ireland for 2 years and in my hometown, Cáceres (Spain) for most of my life.

-I'm a growth minded person, who believes in the importance of social relationships.
+I'm a growth minded person, who achives goals based on strategies and effort.
 I’m emphatic accurate and an effective communicator.

 I’m passionate about technology and software engineering, especially system architecture design, backend development and DevOps.